Title: | Minimalist Async Evaluation Framework for R |

 configuration.
 By default, dispatcher ensures optimal scheduling.

-daemons( n, url = NULL, remote = NULL, dispatcher = c("process", "thread", "none"), ..., force = TRUE, seed = NULL, tls = NULL, pass = NULL, .compute = "default" )
+daemons( n, url = NULL, remote = NULL, dispatcher = TRUE, ..., force = TRUE, seed = NULL, serial = NULL, tls = NULL, pass = NULL, .compute = "default" )

-daemons( n, url = NULL, remote = NULL, dispatcher = c("process", "thread", "none"), ..., force = TRUE, seed = NULL, tls = NULL, pass = NULL, .compute = "default" )
+daemons( n, url = NULL, remote = NULL, dispatcher = TRUE, ..., force = TRUE, seed = NULL, serial = NULL, tls = NULL, pass = NULL, .compute = "default" )

 n |

-integer number of daemons to set. |
+integer number of daemons to launch. |

 url |